manuGil/online-core/docs/source/radiometric-ops.rst

    **Question.**

    + Is kernel above a detection kernel?
 If yes, what does it detect?
-   + Does the layer resulting of the previous task contain the same brightness as the original image for area objects?
+   + Does the layer resulting from the previous task contain the same brightness as the original image for area objects?

 Task 2.11
    Examine the result of the Laplace filter.
 Toggle on and off the visibility of the *’Laplace’* layer to visually check what happened.
 Zoom in to the edge of the image until you see individual pixels.
-Toggle again visibility of the *’Laplace’* layer.
+Toggle the visibility of the *’Laplace’* layer again.

 .. attention::
    **Question.**